 Coursework at AU's College of Arts and Sciences requires strong skills in the English language.
 We measure your English proficiency by either (a) your performance on the TOEFL, PTE, and/or IELTS exams, or (b) your educational background.
 All international students are required to submit official scores from the Test of English as a Foreign Language (TOEFL), the Pearson Test of English (PTE), or from the International English Language Testing System (IELTS) exam.
 Exemptions are granted for students whose native language is English, or who have obtained a 4-year undergraduate degree or a graduate degree from an accredited institution in the United States or other English-speaking country.

-The minimum acceptable TOEFL score is 600 on a paper-based exam or 100 on the Internet-based exam.
+The minimum acceptable scores on the TOEFL exam is 100 for the internet test [95 for the online Teaching English as a Foreign Language (TEFL) program].
 Registration materials for the TOEFL exam can be obtained from U.S. consulates, embassies, binational centers, or the Educational Testing Service.
 Please have scores sent directly to the College of Arts and Sciences.
-Our TOEFL institutional code number is 8439.
-TOELF scores are valid for two years.
+Our TOEFL institutional code number is 5007.
+TOEFL scores are valid for two years.

 The minimum acceptable IELTS score is 7.0. there is no department code or institutional code for IELTS.
 Please have scores sent directly to the College of Arts and Sciences.
 IELTS scores are valid for two years.
 Information about the IELTS exam can be found at the IELTS Web site.